CimeM/CimeM.github.io/_posts/2016-06-09-the-delegate-pattern.markdown

 - A delegator, which needs to perform a task, but doesn’t have some needed information, resources, or logic to do so.
 It gets that needed information, resources, or logic from…
 - A delegate.
 While it typically can’t do what the delegator does, it has the information, resources, or logic that the delegator needs to perform its task.

-The delegate pattern in IOS:
+The delegate pattern in iOS:

 ![](https://dl.dropboxusercontent.com/s/6qypx1b7lexdxxv/delegate_protocol_2_export-1659-1000.jpg)